Skip to main content

 Load Balancing Behavior:

-• For gpt-4o: 80% Azure, 20% OpenAI (both providers support it)
+• For gpt-4o: 80% Azure, 20% OpenAI (both providers have it in allowed_models)

-• For gpt-4o-mini: 100% OpenAI (only provider that supports it)
+• For gpt-4o-mini: 100% OpenAI (only OpenAI has it in allowed_models)

 Usage: To trigger weighted load balancing, send requests with just the model name: